Optimization-based Unfolding in High-Energy Physics

 \section{Introduction}

 In High-Energy Physics, vast amounts of experimental data are collected and analyzed to extract meaningful physical insights, validate theoretical models, and search for potential new phenomena~\cite{fruhwirth2000data, blobel2002unfolding, brun1997root}.
-However, the observables distributions measured by particle detectors don't directly correspond to the underlying physical truth.
+However, the observable distributions measured by particle detectors do not directly correspond to the underlying physical truth.
 Finite detector resolution, limited acceptance, inefficiencies, electronic noise, and reconstruction effects distort the observed quantities~\cite{knoll2010radiation}.
 In addition, statistical fluctuations and background processes with similar signatures further modify the measured spectra~\cite{schmitt2017data}.
 As a result, the comparison between experimental data and theoretical predictions requires correcting for detector effects in a statistically consistent manner.

-The procedure used to infer the true distribution of a physical observable from detector-level measurements is known as \emph{statistical unfolding}.
+Statistical unfolding refers to the set of techniques used to obtain an estimate of the underlying true distribution of a physical observable from detector-level measurements, accounting for detector effects and associated uncertainties.
 Mathematically, unfolding constitutes an ill-posed inverse problem that is often formulated as a deconvolution task~\cite{cormier_unfolding_2019}.
 Small statistical fluctuations in the measured data may lead to large variations in the reconstructed solution, making naive inversion techniques unstable.
 Regularization strategies are therefore essential to stabilize the solution while controlling bias.
 Unfolding plays a central role in precision measurements and searches at collider experiments, as it enables model-independent comparisons between theory and experiment~\cite{han2024quantum}.